Cipher-Coder/dark-cipher/README.md

 This theme is based on the [Blakai theme](https://vscodethemes.com/e/asilverio.blackai-visual-studio-code), A blacked Monokai based theme for Visual Studio Code.

-> In the version 1.43 of VS Code, they have turned on semantic code highlighting as the default option.
-Semantic Highlighting will collid with this theme's highlighting.
-If you want to keep the sematic highlighting that VS Code has, then do nothing.
-However, if you would rather utilize this themes highlighting, simply turn off the semantic highlighting feature by adding `"editor.semanticHighlighting.enabled": false,` to your settings json.
+> In version 1.43 of VS Code, semantic code highlighting is turned on by default.
+Semantic Highlighting will collid with this theme's highlighting and many of the language colors will not show up.
+Because of this, semantic highlighting is shut off by default.
+If you would like to turn it on, place this snippet in your `settings.json` file. `"editor.semanticHighlighting.enabled": true` .

 A lot of the colors have been altered. ex: